mingzhoushen/mingzhoushen.github.io/_posts/2024-09-23-working-paper4.md

 ---
-title:  "The impact of water scarcity on housing supply: New evidence from an integrated hydrologic-legal metric"
+title:  "The Housing Market Consequences of Water Scarcity in the Colorado River Basin: Insights from an Integrated Hydrologic-Legal Metric"
 mathjax: true
 layout: post
 categories: